tbogdala/mindmeld/README.md

 ## Features

-* Based on Llama.cpp and supports any model supported by that project in GGUF form.
+* Based on [llama.cpp](https://github.com/ggerganov/llama.cpp) and supports any model supported by that project in GGUF form.
 * Graphical user interface, tailored towards chatting with AI, which is mobile compatible.
 * Create multiple chat logs, each with their own parameters, story context and characters
 * Customizable character portrait images.